Quick Questions? Email Us

 • Larger strollers may need to be checked at the counter

-• Strollers are returned at baggage claim
+• Strollers are typically returned at baggage claim

-Gate-checking is especially helpful when traveling through large airports.
+Gate-checking is especially useful in large airports.

-Bassinet Availability on Aer Lingus
+Bassinet Availability

-• Available on a first-come basis
+• Available on a first-come, first-served basis

-Bassinets are a game-changer for overnight flights.
+Bassinets are particularly helpful for overnight flights.

-Seating Rules for Infants and Parents
+Seating Rules for Infants

-There are a few seating restrictions to know.
+There are a few important seating guidelines:

 • Infants cannot sit in emergency exit rows